 2. Every child has equal access to high quality music education.

-Since 2006, the Reno Phil’s RPA Kids program (formerly Celebrate Strings) has provided free after-school violin instruction at area Title 1 At Risk elementary schools in partnership with the Team Up after school program.
+Since 2006, the Reno Phil’s RPA Kids program (formerly Celebrate Strings) has provided free after-school violin instruction at area Title 1 At Risk elementary schools.

 Two classes are presented four days per week at no charge to the student or family.
 Over 200 students participate in RPA Kids every year.
 Each quarter concludes with a recital for parents, teachers and fellow students.
 This program provides an earlier introduction to strings than would likely be possible for children in this community.